 Open access information

-This is a sponsored open access journal, also referred to as platinum open access.
+This is a sponsored open access journal, also referred to as diamond open access.
 Because it is published in partnership with an organisation, your article will be published open access, but you will not have to pay an APC (article processing charge) - publication is free.
 Your article will be published with a Creative Commons CC BY 4.0 user licence, which outlines how readers can reuse your work.

 You can find out more about our open access routes and read our FAQs on our open research page.